ARTICLE 1 – PURPOSE

 SECTION 2. – PAYMENT OF DUES

-All Swim Member fees are payable on or before the first day of May in each fiscal year.
-Any member whose dues payment is received and/or postmarked after May first (5/1) is considered delinquent and will be charged a late fee.
+All Swim Member fees are payable by the date approved by the Board to be posted on the website in each fiscal year.
+Any member whose dues payment is received and/or postmarked after the date posted on the website is considered delinquent and will be charged a late fee.
 Any swim member who remains delinquent in dues or late fee payment as of the regular pool-opening day will be denied to the use of TCC swim facilities, and his name may be posted.

-SECTION 3. – DEFAULT AND ERMINATION OF SWIM MEMBERSHIP
+SECTION 3. – DEFAULT AND TERMINATION OF SWIM MEMBERSHIP

 When any Swim Member or any other class of members is delinquent in the payment of dues or other charges, his membership may be terminated by the Trustees in the manner described in Article 3 of these By-Laws.